Steal This Strategy: Using Keyword Research for Competitor Analysis

 Let's quickly recap the key takeaways:

 Thorough keyword research is the foundation for understanding your audience, creating relevant content, and driving targeted organic traffic.
 But it's also an X-ray of your rivals' marketing tactics.
+A robust competitor keyword analysis is crucial for effective SEO strategies, and using competitor keyword analysis tools can make this process much more efficient.

 Don't just go after random keywords, though.
 Map them to your marketing funnel and create comprehensive cluster content that covers entire topics, not just keywords.
 This allows you to maximize topical relevance and ranking potential.
+This is how you identify significant content gaps your competitors have left open.

 Seems like a lot of work, right?